 The reigning Tribune Player of the Year made defenses look silly a year ago, weaving his way to a state-best 2,829 yards and 31 touchdowns.
 Guida’s yards-per-carry average of 13.87 was tops among players with 75 or more rushing attempts as he led the Bulldogs to an undefeated season and the Division III state title.
 Guida is the only skill player of consequence returning for Queen Creek, and with talented backup Marcus Still choosing to focus on baseball as a senior, Guida will be counted on to carry a heavy load.
 He was up to the challenge a season ago and looks to put up eye-popping numbers again in 2013.

-Josh Eckley, Sr., QB, Marcos de Niza
+Best player: Josh Eckley, QB, Marcos de Niza